BrightwellPayments/readyremit-api-docs/wiki/getting-started.md

 ## Sandbox

-ReadyRemit is available in a [sandbox](https://sandbox-api.readyremit.com) environment to early adopters.
-Click [Contact Us](/docs/contact-us) to become an early adopter.
+ReadyRemit is available in a [sandbox](https://sandbox-api.readyremit.com) environment where you can call API operations from the [API Reference](/reference) or from your service.

 ## Versioning